amcdavid/amcdavid.github.io/_posts/2017-09-22-hygiene-of-the-R-library-path.md

-# Some further commentary on proper hygene of the R library search path (especially w/r/t MacOS)
+# Some further commentary on proper hygiene of the R library search path (especially w/r/t MacOS)

 ## TL;DR
 Only put stable, universal packages in the default R system library (`/Library/Frameworks/R.framework/Resources/library`).
 Write protect it to enforce this policy.